laxmankrishnamurti/Projects/README.md

   - Note :- Both frontend and Backend are deployed on different-different platforms.
   - Frontend :- On Vercel
   - Backend :- On AWS-ec2 instance (Nginx as a Proxy server)

+Note :- This website is hosted on AWS-ec2 instance under free-tier.
+It will keep hosted until free-tier will not expire.
+(Haaaaaaaaaaaaaa........)